Roy Harper (singer): 1970–80: The Harvest years

 Controversy followed the release of 1977's Bullinamingvase.
 The owners of Watford Gap service station objected to criticism of their food – "Watford Gap, Watford Gap/A plate of grease and a load of crap..." – in the lyrics of the song "Watford Gap", as did an EMI board member who was also a non-executive director of Blue Boar (the owners of the service station).
-Harper was forced to drop it from future UK copies of the album, though it remained on the US LP and reappeared on a later CD reissues.
+Harper was forced to drop it from future UK copies of the album, though it remained on the US LP and reappeared on later CD reissues.
 The album also featured the song "One of Those Days in England", with backing vocals by Paul McCartney and Linda; the single from the album went to number 42 in the UK charts.
 During this period, Harper's band were renamed 'Chips' and included Andy Roberts, Dave Lawson, Henry McCullough, John Halsey and Dave Cochran.
 In April 1978, Harper began writing lyrics for the next Led Zeppelin album with Jimmy Page, but the project was shelved when lead singer Robert Plant returned from a break after the death of his son, Karac Pendragon.

 Following the success of Bullinamingvase, Harper was asked "to write another record quickly".
 Demo recordings with Harper's newly formed backing band 'Black Sheep' (Andy Roberts, Dave Lawson, Henry McCullough, John Halsey and Dave Cochran, a.k.a.
 Dave C. Drill) were made, but Harper felt them to be rushed.
 The record company, who "were in the first stages of a collapse in sales", were not interested in the recordings, nor were they prepared to provide studio time when requested, telling Harper to come back in six months.
 As a result, Harper withheld the publishing rights to that which had been recorded; an album provisionally entitled Commercial Breaks (doesn't it?) and was (in his own words) "outlawed" by the record company.

 From 1975 to 1980 Harper worked with English musician and 'Black Sheep' member Andy Roberts sometimes performing as a duo.
 During this period, Harper spent considerable time in the United States and signed with the US division of Chrysalis Records, who released HQ under a different title – When an Old Cricketer Leaves the Crease – and with alternative artwork.
 Chrysalis considered the original Hipgnosis-designed album cover of Harper walking on water to be too offensive for an American release.
 Harper disagreed, but was given no choice by the label.
 Chrysalis also changed the title of Harper's next album, Bullinamingvase, to One of Those Days in England.
 In 1978, US Chrysalis reissued Harper's first five Harvest albums, only one of which (Flat, Baroque and Berserk) had been previously released in America.

 On 28 December 1979, BBC TV aired the Kate Bush Christmas Special.
 As well as playing songs from her first two albums, Bush and her guest, Peter Gabriel, performed Harper's "Another Day".
 Their duet was discussed for release as a single, but never appeared.